sodascience/metasyn/README.md

 df_synth.write_csv("output.csv")
 ```

-This example is the most basic use case, as a next step we recommend to check out the [User Guide](https://metasyn.readthedocs.io/en/latest/usage/usage.html) for more detailed examples or to follow along our [interactive tutorial](https://metasyn.readthedocs.io/en/latest/usage/interactive_tutorials.html).
+This example is the most basic use case,  for more detailed examples or to follow along our [interactive tutorial](https://metasyn.readthedocs.io/en/latest/usage/interactive_tutorials.html).

 For more information on how to use Polars DataFrames, refer to the [Polars documentation](https://pola.rs/).

 ## Where to go next

-- Want to learn more about all the options for improving synthetic data quality?
-Start in our [quick start guide](https://metasyn.readthedocs.io/en/latest/usage/quick_start.html).
+- As a next step to learn more about generating synthetic data with metasyn we recommend to check out the [user guide](https://metasyn.readthedocs.io/en/latest/usage/usage.html).
+- For even more privacy, have a look at our [disclosure control plugin](https://github.com/sodascience/metasyn-disclosure-control).
-- Want to learn more about how `metasyn` works?
-A detailed overview is available in our [documentation](https://metasyn.readthedocs.io/en/latest/about/metasyn_in_detail.html).
+- To learn more about how `metasyn` works, go to detailed overview in our [documentation](https://metasyn.readthedocs.io/en/latest/about/metasyn_in_detail.html).
-- Want to create programs with metasyn?
+- Want to create programs that build on metasyn?
 Take a look at our versioned [Docker containers](https://hub.docker.com/r/sodateam/metasyn) and our [CLI](https://metasyn.readthedocs.io/en/latest/usage/cli.html).
-- For even more privacy, have a look at our [disclosure control plugin](https://github.com/sodascience/metasyn-disclosure-control).

 ## Contributing